Some Genuine Small Representations of a Nonlinear Double Cover: -- Split Case

+Let $A$ denote the split Cartan subgroup of $G$ with Lie algebra $\mathfrak{a}$.
+Let $B$ be a Borel subgroup of $G$ with unipotent radical $N$.
+We write $B=MA^0N$, where $A^0$ is the identity component of $A$ and $M=Cent_K(A^0)$.
+The group $\tu{B}=p^{-1}(B)$ has the semidirect product decomposition: $\tu{B}=\tu{M}A^0N$.
+In \cite{ABPTV}, the pseudospherical principal series representations are defined as follows:

+where $\tu{\delta}$ is an irreducible genuine pseudospherical representation of $\tu{M}$ (see Definition 4.9 in \cite{ABPTV}).
+We specify $\nu =\rho/2$.
+The unique irreducible quotient $J(\tu{\delta}, \rho/2)$ of $I(\tu{\delta}, \rho/2)$ are called irreducible genuine pseudospherical representations with infinitesimal character $\rho/2$.
+By Proposition 5.6 in \cite{ABPTV}, there is a bijection between the set of irreducible genuine pseudospherical representations of $\tu M$ and the set of genuine pseudospherical principal series of $\tu G$ with fixed infinitesimal character.
+Therefore, we denote

-In \cite{ABPTV}, there is a set of irreducible genuine representations denoted $\SH$, called Shimura representations, each of which is the unique irreducible quotient of a genuine pseudospherical principal series.
-We enumerate them as $ \SH= \{Sh_i\}_{i=1} ^{k}$, where $k=1,2,$ or $4.$ We have the following important properties for Shimura representations.
+to be the set of irreducible quotients of genuine pseudospherical principal series representations with infinitesimal character $\rho/2$.
+According to Table 1 in \cite{ABPTV}, the size of $\SH _{\rho/2}$ is either 1, 2 or 4, and we enumerate representations in $\SH_{\rho/2}$ as $\{Sh_i\}$.
+We have the following important properties for $\SH _{\rho/2}$.